scalyr/iobench/README.md

 * -json

     If this option is specified, then when the program is finished, it prints a JSON object containing a complete description of the run -- its parameters and summarized results.
+The format is described in <http://blog.scalyr.com/2012/10/29/ec2-benchmark-followup-source-data/>.

 When individual operations are being logged, the following format is used: